HaoXuAI/tweets/README.md

 ### clustering
 Steps:

-1. use 10-gram to decide the size of features of each sentence.
+1. use ngram (n = 7) to decide the size of features of each sentence.
 2. use TFIDF to weight each feature of sentence.
 3. use k-means (k = 10) to do clustering.
 4. after K-means finishes, select the closest sentence (most rep-